 Canalith repositioning involves the performance of several slow and simple movements for the positioning of the head.
 The goal of the exercise is to move particles from the labyrinth into a vestibule that contains one of the otolith organs in the ear.
 Each position is held for around 30 seconds or after any abnormal movements of the eye stop.
 Patients often experience relief after one or two sessions.

 Because dizziness could be due to several causes, vestibular rehabilitation programs are specific to each individual.
-A skilled therapist that specializes in vestibular rehabilitation is imperative in discovering the problem and developing a specific treatment program for a successful recovery from this debilitating condition”.
+A specialized therapist is imperative in discovering the problem and developing a specific treatment program for a successful recovery from this debilitating condition.

 - A decrease in the signs and symptoms of dizziness